markomlikota/markomlikota.github.io/index.markdown

 at the University of Pennsylvania.

 My research interests are in time series econometrics, with applications in (international) macro-finance.
+In particular, I'm analyzing how shocks propagate over time through a network of bilateral links (among industries, countries, firms, etc.).

 [[CV]](FilesToAdd/CV_MM_EN.pdf) [[LinkedIn]][LinkedinProfileLink] [[GitHub]][GitHubProfileLink] [[Twitter]][TwitterProfileLink]